KristopherKubicki/adblock-tester/README.md

 them to `categories.json`.
 A network connection is required when running it.

 An automated workflow in `.github/workflows/update_categories.yml` performs the same update every week.
-After regenerating `categories.json`, it runs the tests and, on success, publishes the site so the tester is always up to date.
+After regenerating `categories.json`, it pushes the changes so the regular CI/CD pipeline can run the tests and publish the site if everything passes.

 ## Running Tests